 Money can be a make and break factor in your marriage, depending on how much the both of you value money over one another.
 You will need to map out how financials will be handled and organized as well as split the financial burden of raising a family equally between yourselves.
 Besides that, some career changes or dreams of furthering study after marriage may cause some financial strain so it would be best to have an open discussion about these “financial black holes” early on.

 All in all, a marriage is a union of not only two people, but also their mind and their soul.
 You will need to fully understand your partner and their needs in order to be able to strike a compromise.
 Keep discussions open at all times and try to see things from their perspective, especially in times of conflict.
-If you feel like your partner is not telling you everything that you need to know, a simple people search would be able to uncover the details you need to know before leaping to the married life.
+If you feel like your partner is not telling you everything that you need to know, a simple people search would be able to uncover the details you need to know before leaping to the married life, all directly from public records.